 Finally, it’s time to map out your content marketing strategy over a calendar year.
 In addition to a yearly plan, we recommend mapping out a monthly calendar for day-to-day content and specific tactics.
-Lots of sources advocate the use of a content calendars, also called editorial calendars, to help keep pace with your content as things get underway.
+Lots of sources advocate the use of a content calendar, also called editorial calendars, to help keep pace with your content as things get underway.

 Crafting an effective calendar is both labor intensive and detail oriented.
 Lucky for us, Convince&Convert has some great tips to help us on our way.
 First, consolidate all of your editorial calendars into one.
 Why use lots of tools to do one job?
 Keep everyone in your team on the same page by leveraging and maintaining one content calendar.
 Second, focus your calendar on getting more traffic.
 Another great tip is to give your team plenty of lead-time to create complex content.